Jennifer Lopez ‘Having Fun’ With Drake, But Is Her Heart Still With Marc Anthony?

 “Everyone’s concerned it’s going to burn bright, but quickly fizzle out once the passion and crazy chemistry subsides a little, and Jen’s going to be left totally crushed,” a source close to the Lopez told HollywoodLife.com exclusively.

 Some of the friends have also described this relationship as a “roller coaster” ride.
 They have said that Drake is very much in love with her too.
-“This is a super passionate, crazy and intense roller coaster ride — as most of Jen’s relationships are.
+“This is a super passionate, crazy, and intense roller coaster ride — as most of Jen’s relationships are.
 She is head over heels for him, and he seems to super dig her too.”

 She and Drake “hit it off immediately and have been making incredibly electric music together,” the sources have said.
 “J.Lo’s just having fun with a cute guy who treats her like a queen,” the insider shared.
 “It’s grown into something more and it’s amazing.”